rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 ## 8-Create Reservation
 Create Reservation with Company and Travel Agent attached.

-Change `id` values within `reservationIdList` and `ExternalReferences` Other field changes required maybe are `Company Name` and `Travel Agent Name` as per your changes from earlier steps.

 1. Fetch MarketCode.
 This API is required so that the variable `MarketCode` can be inserted into the environment variable
 2. Fetch SourceCode.
 This API is required so that the variable `SourceCode` can be inserted into the environment variable
 3. Fetch BookingMedium.
 This API is required so that the variable `BookingMedium` can be inserted into the environment variable.
 This is commonly called Origin Code in OPERA Cloud UI.
 4. Fetch Guarantee Code (Reservation Type).
 This API is required so that the variable `GuaranteeCode` can be inserted into the environment variable
 5. Fetch Payment Method.
 This API is required so that the variable `PaymentMethod` can be inserted into the environment variable
 6. Fetch Reservation.
 Once postReservation is executed, please check whether all required details are entered correctly with this API.
-Ensure the value from reservationIdList Confirmation is copied into environment variable `Confirmationid`
+Ensure the value from reservationIdList Confirmation is copied into environment variable `Confirmationid` and also `id` from `externalReferences` into `ExternalReferences`

 ## 9-Create Multi Leg Reservation
-Create Reservation which is multi leg reservation Change the value within `id` of `ExternalReferences` or `idContext` After successful post, make sure the environment Variable `ReservationId2`
+Create Reservation which is multi leg reservation.
+This API is to show you how to create Multileg and will not be further used in this collection and therefore do not require any environment variables.

-1. Verify the data with `getReservation` whereby Leg 2 should be visible within External References type=OPERA
+1. Verify the data with `getReservations` whereby making use of `confirmationNumberList` query parameter which shows you can fetch all leg Reservations with one API

 ## 10-Modify Reservation Add Preference
 Pre Arrival where a preference will be added.